-Over the course of the days between announcement of the swap, and to the day after the awards were made, crude prices softened from \$37 to less than \$31/bbl.
+Over the course of the days between announcement of the swap and the day after the awards were made, crude prices softened from \$37 to less than \$31/bbl.
 It was arguable how much of this was attributable to the swap, or whether, absent the escalation in Middle East tensions during the week of October 9, 2000, the decrease would have been maintained anyway.
 It may have been that U.S. willingness to use the SPR temporarily took the wind out of a speculative element in the futures market.
 Some argued that the Administration announcement was a calculated political gesture to affect price, that the circumstances did not merit a drawdown of SPR oil, and that adding crude to the market would do little to boost home heating oil supply because refineries were operating at near capacity.
-Others contended that there was a legitimate need to call upon SPR supply, that it would increase supply and exert some stabilizing influence.
+Others contended that there was a legitimate need to call upon SPR supply, because it would increase supply and exert some stabilizing influence.

-The preponderant risk in the transaction has been borne by the oil companies or refiners who placed bids.
-The volume a refiner promised to return, and the price at the time the refiner acquired the replacement crude, determines the refiner's effective return on participating in the swap.
-However, in the absence of congressional appropriations to acquire oil for the SPR in recent years, the Reserve receives under the swap a net acquisition that it would not have otherwise had.
-In that sense, it is not especially material whether or not the quantity of oil returned to the SPR is at price parity with the quantity originally borrowed.
+The preponderant risk in the transaction was borne by the oil companies or refiners who placed bids.
+The volume a refiner promised to return, and the price at the time the refiner acquired the replacement crude, determined the refiner's effective return on participating in the swap.
+However, in the absence of congressional appropriations to acquire oil for the SPR in recent years, the Reserve received under the swap a net acquisition that it would not have otherwise had.
+In that sense, it is not especially material whether or not the quantity of oil returned to the SPR was at price parity with the quantity originally borrowed.
 Criticism of the swap was renewed when three bidders awarded a total of 10 million barrels of sweet crude were having difficulties securing letters of credit.
 Two were unable to meet the deadline; on October 14, 2000, DOE awarded the 7 million barrels they controlled to three firms who had been successful bidders in the initial solicitation.

 The peculiar circumstances surrounding some of the original bidders spurred fresh criticism and congressional hearings into the swap, as did reports that higher prices for home heating oil in Europe were likely to draw product refined from the SPR crude to overseas market.
-Senator Murkowski, Chairman of the Senate Energy Committee, issued a press release on October 6, 2000, underscoring the irony that oil from the U.S. SPR might relieve European, rather than domestic markets.
+Senator Frank Murkowski, Chairman of the Senate Energy Committee, issued a press release on October 6, 2000, underscoring the irony that oil from the U.S. SPR might relieve European, rather than domestic markets.
 While it can be argued that, in a world market, it does not greatly matter where the product goes, a principal issue here appeared to be the reluctance among some European nations to draw upon their own strategic stocks.
-Officials in Spain and France called for a coordinated stock drawdown by the European Union in light of the U.S. action, but opinion was divided among the membership, and it was supposed that countries more receptive to such a drawdown would be disinclined to act independently.
-An advantage of a European drawdown is that these stocks are held in the form of refined products, as well as crude, and would reach product markets faster.
+Some European officials called for a coordinated stock drawdown by the European Union in light of the U.S. action, but opinion was divided among the membership.
+An advantage of any European drawdown is that stocks are held in the form of both refined products and crude; product would reach markets faster.
 European Union distillate stocks were reported to cover 100 days' demand.
-On October 16, 2000, Secretary of Energy Richardson indicated that several domestic refiners had agreed to temporarily cease exporting home heating oil.
+In October 2000, several domestic refiners indicated to DOE that they would temporarily cease exporting home heating oil.